nuxt/docs/en/blog/understanding-how-fetch-works-in-nuxt-2-12.md

 ### 5. Error Handling

-**Before -** We used the `context.error` function that redirected a page when an error occurred during API calls.
+**Before -** We used the `context.error` function that showed a custom error page when an error occurred during API calls.

 **After -** New `fetch` uses the `$fetchState` object to handle errors in the template area during API calls.

-No page redirection is performed during error handling.
+Error handling is performed at component level.

-> **Does this mean we cannot redirect users to a custom error page like we did prior to Nuxt 2.12?**
+> **Does this mean we cannot show users a custom error page like we did prior to Nuxt 2.12?**

-Yes we can, but only with `asyncData(context)` when it's about page-level component data.
-Simply use `context.error({ statusCode: 404, message: 'Data not found' })` to redirect and show a custom error page.
+Yes we can, but only with `asyncData()` when it's about page-level component data.
+Simply use `this.$nuxt.error({ statusCode: 404, message: 'Data not found' })` to show a custom error page.

 ## Conclusion